 They have a good selection of coffee and food, ranging from menu of the day options to platters of meat and cheese.

-Envigado – Housed on the grounds of the Casa Museo Otraparte – a modest museum dedicated to a local writer-philosopher – I would say Cafe de Otraparte is the most serene and beautiful of the cafes in Medellin.
+In Envigado, on the grounds of Casa Museo Otraparte which is a modest museum dedicated to a local writer-philosopher, you’ll find Cafe de Otraparte.
+This is what I’d have to say is the most serene and beautiful of all the cafes in Medellin.

 They’ve got great coffee here, excellent plates of food, and a beautiful setting.